Fixed-point combinator: Definition of the term "combinator"

-Usage in programming
+Recursive definitions and fixed-point combinators

 Fixed-point combinators can be used to implement recursive definition of functions.
 However, they are rarely used in practical programming.
 Strongly normalizing type systems such as the simply typed lambda calculus disallow non-termination and hence fixed-point combinators often cannot be assigned a type or require complex type system features.
-Furthermore fixed-point combinators are often inefficient compared to other strategies for implementing recursion, as they require more function reductions and construct and take apart a tuple for each group of mutually recursive definitions.
+Furthermore, fixed-point combinators are often inefficient compared to other strategies for implementing recursion, as they require more function reductions and construct and take apart a tuple for each group of mutually recursive definitions.